Watershed-Function-SFA/BASIN-3D/docs/quickstart.rst

 BASIN-3D Quickstart
 ===================

 BASIN-3D is a Django app that acts as a Broker for Assimilation, Synthesis and Integration of eNvironmental Diverse, Distributed Datasets.

 Detailed documentation is in the "docs" directory.

+Custom plugins are developed for a broker instance.
+See ~/example-django/ directory containing the app "mybroker" for a broker instance example.

 Django Settings
 ---------------